kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

+Note:-
+1. To align a window to the left half of the screen, use Ctrl+Windows+left arrow
+2. To align a window to the right half of the screen, use Ctrl+Windows+right arrow

 # Helpful tips and commands for using the terminal

-Note:-
 1. For copying in terminal, use Ctrl+Shift+C.
 2. For pasting in terminal, use Ctrl+Shift+V.
 3. Use Tab for auto completion wherever possible.